saliherdemk/osu-dataset-generator/README.md

 python Dataset/merge_datasets.py --dataset_one=/home/saliherdemk/dataset --dataset_two=/home/saliherdemk/dataset2
 ```

 This will merge those datasets and overwrite to the dataset one.
+Note that it won't check for duplicated rows for now.

-# Cleaning & Reformatting
+# Reformatting

-Although the `.osu` file format backward compatibilty, since it's changing constatly some of the attributes might be missing in dataset.
-Also quality of maps were highly increased (imo) over time so I remove the beatmaps that is created earlier than 2010.
-Also I analized and filled missing cells.
-You can observe `data_celaning.ipynb` to see the process.
-Note that this is totally up to you and may depends on your dataset.
-That's way it's not part of the data pipeline.

 Now the hard part.
 Matching hit objects with timing points.